CJKinni/powertools/README.md

 # Usage

+Install Powertools with `gem install powertools`.

-You can use `require 'powertools'` to access all the tools.
+Then, you can add `require 'powertools'` to your Ruby file to access all the features provided by Powertools.

 You may also want to only use certain features.